dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 * Pair up with a neighbor
 * get their domain name and open it up in inspector
+  * or together edit some random webpage
 * play around with it
-* take a screenshot and post it in [#18s](https://cs52-dartmouth.slack.com/messages/C9XBP87PX)
+* take a screenshot and post it in [#19s](https://cs52-dartmouth.slack.com/messages/CH67XKQT0)

+???
+* hacking 101

 ---
-name: Intermission
+name: The End

 <iframe width="640" height="360" src="https://www.youtube.com/embed/LWGJA9i18Co?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>